sammusic27/orcs-csv/README.md

 File `tmp/db.csv` will be created.

-`node src/index.js -c` - collect the data as html format.
+`node src/index.js -c` - collect the data into html format and convert into csv format.

-`node src/index.js -p` - parse the html format and convert into csv.
+`node src/index.js -p` - parse the csv format.

 `node src/index.js --help` - to get help